ourresearch/total-impact-core/README.md

 When total-impact starts, it will, if necessary, create the database and all necessary views (you can see the view definitions [in the config](https://github.com/total-impact/total-impact/blob/master/config/totalimpact.conf.json).

+## total-impact-webapp

+The total-impact web application has [its own GitHub repository](http://github.com/total-impact/total-impact-webapp).